 Motian probably relished the controversy.
 Certainly he did nothing to dispel it, even creating the Electric Bebop Band with multiple guitars and electric basses.
 Onstage, he could flout even his most famous associates, mostly for good musical reasons but sometimes out of pure contrariness.
 During their final gig together, the great Lee Konitz said to Paul, “Brad Mehldau and I are going to start the next song duo.”
 Paul replied, “No!” and began the tune with drums.

 The way to deal with a genius is always: go to the genius.
-While Motian was still learning new music by detailed composers like Tim Berne in the Eighties, by the Nineties he had quit interfacing with anyone else’s music on any terms but his own.
+In the 80’s, Motian was still learning new music by detailed composers like Tim Berne, but by the 90’s he had quit interfacing with anyone else’s music on any terms but his own.
 Bill McHenry did a good job of leading a band with late-era Motian, writing tunes that didn’t need rehearsal, hiring other musicians that understood the drummer, and playing without discussion or hesitation.
 Not everyone figured this out as quickly.
 Bobo Stenson and Anders Jormin are excellent musicians who came to grief while trying to play a set of complicated even-eighth arrangements with a drummer who ignored them.
 The essential “rightness” of Motian’s insolent free tempo churn rendered the precise Scandinavian charts “wrong.”
 While Motian told me he loved playing with conventional masters George Mraz and Ron Carter—and there were incredible moments with both—I thought both bassists could sound worried about his beat, especially at a faster tempo.
 (Everything was actually fine, even though the drums sounded like they were falling down a flight of stairs.)

 Motian’s purity didn’t stop him from being accessible, either.
 Lesser-known musicians could easily share a bandstand or make a record with him, and many then got his imprimatur.
 Since 1991, Masabumi Kikuchi was blessed with Motian’s tireless support.
 Kikuchi’s solo on “The Last Dance”—from the 2006 classic Paul Motian Trio 2000 + One: On Broadway Vol. 4 or The Paradox of Continuity—seems to issue from another sphere, conceived by a solemn Cheshire cat.
 Live, I remember a magical piano intro to “Last Night When We Were Young” that lasted a quarter of the set, Motian listening intently the whole time.
 And then there was the high-energy meltdown with both Chris Potter and Greg Osby: the two virtuoso saxophonists trying to cut each other, Kikuchi moaning and even screaming in the background, and Motian pounding his toms and crashing his cymbals like a man possessed.